TaoChen-Code/MimicNeoAI/README.md

 # MimicNeoAI
-Due to the lack of algorithms and tools for the systematic analysis of microbial mimicry antigens, we developed the MimicNeoAI pipeline, which is composed of three main components: candidate microbial antigen detection, candidate tumor neoantigen detection and prediction of neoantigens and microbial antigen mimicry!
+MimicNeoAI, a computational pipeline that integrates sequencing data to simultaneously identify microbial antigens, tumor neoantigens, and predict the immunogenic potential of peptide-HLA complexes using a Bidirectional Long Short-Term Memory (BiLSTM) network-based model trained on immunogenic epitope datasets from host and microbial.
+This pipline also evaluates microbial mimicry antigen and tumor neoantigen pairs through sequence similarity, identifying candidates that can provoke cross-reactive immune responses and enhance immunotherapy.